National Office

 1. There shall exist a Board of Trustees, consisting of twelve or more members (the number to be determined by the International Executive Board).

-2. The terms of office for members of the Board of Trustees shall be four years, with one-half elected every other year by the International Executive Board.
+2. The terms of office for members of the Board of Trustees shall be four years.

 3. The Chair of the Board of Trustees shall serve two years.
 Ordinarily at the end of this term, the position of the Chair is filled by the previous Vice Chair of the Board of Trustees.
 The immediate Past President of the Society then becomes the Vice Chair.
 In the event of a vacancy, the International Executive Board may appoint an individual to fulfill a term.